glebtsereteli/GMRoomLoader/docs/pages/home/faq.md

 ## 📍 I'm loading a room and I think it works, but I can't see some (or all) of the loaded elements.
 How can I fix that?
 Mind your depth!
 GMRoomLoader creates room layers at the exact depths assigned in the Room Editor.
 If the room you're loading other rooms into has a few layers, make sure to manage their depths so they are either in front or behind loaded layers, depending on your use case.

-The good news is layer depths are easily adjustable and you're not locked into those default depths from the loaded room.
+The good news is layer depths are easily adjustable and you're not stuck with the default depths from the loaded room.
 Check out the [Payload Depth](/pages/api/payload/depth) section to see how you can shift depths for loaded layers.

 ## 📍 My rooms have instances with Variable Definitions and Creation Code.
 Does GMRoomLoader support those?
 It does! :room_get_info(): provides both as scripts for GMRoomLoader to use.